 There are a few things in San Francisco that are popular tourist destinations.
 However, they are not the best for kids.
 Here are a few things I would skip in San Francisco with kids.

-One of the biggest tourist attractions in San Francisco is Alcatraz.
+One of the biggest tourist attractions in San Francisco is Alcatraz on Alcatraz Island.
 This old prison is on an island, so you take a ferry from Fisherman’s Wharf to Alcatraz.

 I am a huge Disney fan!
-One of my bucket list items was going to the Walt Disney Museum.
+One of my bucket list items was going to the The Walt Disney Family Museum.
 For me, it was an incredible experience.
 However, for kids…not so exciting!

 It is a museum and about Walt Disney’s life.
 It is not Disney World or Disneyland, so not a lot of super exciting things for kids.
 I would skip this one, too.